datefate/.config/README.md

 # My configs

-I throw my ubuntu configs and scripts here.

-Most of the scripts were turned into fish's functions。
+I store my Ubuntu configurations and scripts here.
+Most of the scripts have been converted into Fish shell functions.

-I have tried to categorize the files in different environments.
-But it's not easy.
+I have attempted to categorize the files by different environments, but it's not an easy task.

 There are two group commands(script): one is static and can be used directly on all systems, while the other depends on specific environment information (like IP addresses).
 For the second, I put it in ./Kits, change it and save it to functions or alias.